Ashwin-1718/World-Indicators-Dashboards/README.md

 * Interactive Reporting

 ---

-# 📬 Author
+# 👨‍💻 Author

-**Ashwin Yadav**
+**Ashwin Yadav** <br>
 M.Sc.
-IT – Data Management, Analytics & Visual Insight
+IT – Data Management, Analytics & Visual Insight <br>
 Gujarat University

+📌 Project developed during **Data Analytics Internship at Grras IT Solutions**
 ---

-⭐ If you found this project helpful, feel free to give it a star.
+⭐ If you found this project useful, feel free to give it a star.